maxzaikin/Practical-RBAC/Create-ExchangeRoleGroup-and-Delegeate-Permmissions-To-ADRole/README.md

 ## Things to consider

-You man want to restrict WEB access to EAC for specific IP's.
+You may want to restrict WEB access to EAC for specific IP's.
 Here is how you do it:

 ```powershell
 # Create a custom management scope for IP restriction